djxgonzalez/djxgonzalez.github.io/research.md

 permalink: /research/
 ---

 Context and summaries for each of my research projects.

-[I haven't finished this page yet, updated 10/23/2019]
+## Oil Drilling and Adverse Birth Outcomes in California, USA

+## Wildfire Smoke Risk Perceptions and Adaptation in California

+## Mercury Exposure in Madre de Dios, Peru